Microsoft Teams for Project Management

 Adherence to project management guidelines and lack of accountability are some of the key project management challenges we outlined in the first chapter.

 Microsoft Teams allows you to digitalize your playbook, make it easily accessible and visible to everyone as well as translate it into actionable tasks assigned to your team.

-Guidelines in SharePoint
+Project guidelines in SharePoint

 SharePoint can be your organizational knowledge repository.
 Use it to translate your written guidelines into a digital playbook.
 Then, add it as a tab in the right channel to all your project management teams.
 Adding it as a tab increases its visibility and ensures easy access to essential information.

-Project tasks in Planner
+Project management tasks in Microsoft Planner

 You can also create tasks for your project teams that correspond to the steps outlined in the playbook.
 Planner is a perfect tool for that.
 Separate the tasks into project stages – these would be your buckets in the plan, for example:

 White Paper: Microsoft Teams for Project Management